Mooney Events home

 The Weekend Mooney Pilot

-Frank Kingston Smith's book, Ed Shreffler, a California Mooney pilot based at Corona, CA (KAJO), has sent out more than two dozen stories about trips to his family, friends, co-workers, the staff at AFW, AOPA, MAPA, members of the Vintage Mooney Group and the Corona Pilots Association, and whoever else wants to read them.
+Frank Kingston Smith's book, Ed Shreffler, a California Mooney pilot based at Corona, CA (KAJO), has sent out more than four dozen stories about trips to his family, friends, co-workers, the staff at AFW, AOPA, MAPA, members of the Vintage Mooney Group and the Corona Pilots Association, and whoever else wants to read them.
 Many of them are collected here -- and all are now in an Adobe Acrobat format (*.pdf) file.

 Together they are evocative of Frank Kingston Smith's book, "Week-end Pilot," though Ed makes modern use of his digital camera and image files to make his reports more visually appealing.
 This collection of Ed's stories of flying first a 1971 M20C model that was actually registered by the FAA as an Aerostar, and later a Mooney 201 is in chronological order, starting with his first Angel flight in October, 2005.

-There are some other parallels between Sheffler and Frank Kingston Smith.
+There are some other parallels between Ed Shreffler and Frank Kingston Smith.
 Smith was a Philadelphia lawyer who learned to fly and bought a Cessna 140.
 Shreffler does computer programming for the Orange County court system.
 And both learned to fly after starting a family, although Ed was 49 and his children were adults by then.
 More on Ed's early years and his first Mooney is here.

 Ed Shreffler -- without the hat